-DJI Mavic Ready to Fly Thermal Solution - 4K Video & FLIR Thermal Video Simultaneously
+DJI Mavic Ready to Fly Thermal Solution - 4K Video & Boson FLIR 320 Thermal Video Simultaneously

 *This bundle is only available as full package, we are currently not selling these pieces separately*

 *Boson camera setting software can be downloaded here

 Drone Nerds custom DJI Mavic thermal solution offers the ability to capture 4K video and thermal images simultaneously.
 With a fully integrated lightweight FLIR Boson 320, the lightweight payload will have minimal effects on flight time.

 With the DJI Mavic you have an ultra-portable solution which can easily fit in any backpack.
 Our Boson thermal mount is custom designed to mount the FLIR Boson to the backside of the Mavic.
 This allows simultaneously capturing daylight and thermal images.
 Also we've included a mini DVR, so you can record the thermal images being captured by the FLIR unit directly to a micro sd card to allow viewing at a later time.

 The included 7" LCD Diversity monitor which will be displaying the thermal images in real-time.
 All together this solution provides a compact, portable thermal solution ideal for search and rescue and and security.